 SHELBYVILLE CLEAR 28 27 93 CALM 30.34S

 TULLAHOMA CLEAR 28 28 100 CALM 30.32F

 Current Agricultural Weather Conditions in Tennessee

-Across Tennessee...temperatures are near 73 degrees west and near 71 degrees central.
-Current sky conditions are light rain west and light rain central.
-In the west, relative humidity is near 96%, and the dew point is near 72 degrees.
-In the central part of the state, relative humidity is near 93%, and the dew point is near 69 degrees.
-The livestock heat stress category is no stress west, no stress central, and unavailable east.
-Winds are from the south at 3 mph west, where conditions are not favorable for spraying due to light rain.
-Winds are from the southeast at 5 mph central, where conditions are not favorable for spraying due to light rain.
+Across Tennessee...temperatures are near 35 degrees west and near 32 degrees central.
+Current sky conditions are fair west and fair central.
+In the west, relative humidity is near 92%, and the dew point is near 33 degrees.
+In the central part of the state, relative humidity is near 88%, and the dew point is near 29 degrees.
+Winds are calm west, where conditions are favorable for spraying.
+Winds are calm central, where conditions are favorable for spraying.
 Winds are unavailable east.
-Based on current available observations, the highest temperature is 73 degrees at Memphis International Airport.
-The lowest temperature is 70 degrees at Selmer and Memphis NWS.
+The livestock cold stress index is in the no stress category west, no stress category central, and unavailable category east.
+Based on current available observations, the highest temperature is 35 degrees at Memphis International Airport.
+The lowest temperature is 28 degrees at Jackson.